grafana/agent/docs/sources/flow/reference/components/loki.process.md

 more processing _stages_, and forwards the results to the list of receivers in the component's arguments.

-A stage is a multi-purpose tool that can parse, transform, and filter log entries before they're passed to a downstream component.
+A stage is a multi-purpose block that can parse, transform, and filter log entries before they're passed to a downstream component.
 These stages are applied to each log entry in order of their appearance in the configuration file.
 All stages within a `loki.process` block have access to the log entry's